An Introduction to Energy Healing

 the remainder, about 10% seem to have no benefit whatsoever while the other 15%

-find that while their treatment has helped, they do not see benefits for several
+find that while their treatment has helped, they might not see benefits for several

-In England in 1965 a small group of healers, led by a pioneer radar
+In England in 1965 a small group of healers, led by a pioneering radar

 scientist, began to discover the significance of the human energy field.
-Until
+Up until

 and treatment.
 They found that they could pinpoint weak or congested areas of

-the field and then re-charge or re-direct the energy flow.
-In turn, the energy
+a client's energy field and then support the positive rebalancing of the energy flow.
+In turn, the more balanced energy

-field affected the physical body as well as the more subtle levels of the
+field affected the physical body as well as the emotional and mental aspects of the

-In 1973 one of this group, Brenda Johnston, was invited to lecture on the
+In 1973 one member of this group, Brenda Johnston, was invited to lecture on the

 work, first in England, and then in Canada and America.
 She set up a series of

-three courses designed to introduce the student to the esoteric anatomy of the
+three courses designed to introduce the student to the energetic anatomy of the

 energy field, bringing in related spiritual subjects and meditation.
 Mrs.